The rights of requesters and the responsibilities of VITA under the Virginia Freedom of Information Act

 The Code of Virginia allows any public body to withhold certain records from public disclosure.
 VITA commonly withholds records subject to the following exemptions:

-- Records that relate to preventing or responding to cyber-attacks, the release of which would jeopardize safety (§ 2.2-3705.2(4))
+- Records relating to cybersecurity threats, vulnerabilities, or security plans, the release of which would jeopardize safety or security.
+See Va.
+Code § 2.2-3705.2(14).

-Furthermore, FOIA does not require commonwealth agencies to provide records in a response to a request by any person who is (1) incarcerated in a federal, state, or local correctional facility, or (2) civilly committed pursuant to the Sexually Violent Predators Act (Va.
-Code § 37.2-900 et seq.).
+Furthermore, FOIA does not require agencies to provide records in response to a request by any person who is (1) incarcerated in a federal, state, or local correctional facility, or (2) civilly committed pursuant to the Sexually Violent Predators Act.
+See Va.
+Code § 2.2-3703(C)(i).